Home

 In other news:

 • The Kennebec SWCD is currently completing the needed contracting for the newly awarded 319 Implementation Grants with the Maine DEP.
-Both a project in Togus Pond watershed and China Lake watershed will begin in January, 2024.
+Both a project in Togus Pond watershed and China Lake watershed began in January, 2024.

 • The Kennebec SWCD has been part of a statewide group of SWCD’s providing Forestry Pest outreach.
 Activities are primarily focused on digital outreach and providing materials to people and groups.

 • The Kennebec SWCD has received the award from Maine DEP for a new Watershed Based Plan for North Pond.
-That project is nearing completion.
+That project is completed.

 • The Kennebec SWCD completed work on the grant to develop a Watershed Based Plan for China Lake.
 That work completed early in the 2022 calendar year.